 Table 2: Diversity and Functional Characterization of Bacterial Communities in Vermicompost

 Vermicomposting: Principles and Process: Vermicomposting is a bio-oxidative process in which earthworms and associated microorganisms mutually decompose organic matter into a stable, nutrient-rich product called vermicompost.
-The efficiency of this process depends on the earthworm's biological efficiency, enzymatic activities of microbes, and controlled environmental conditions such as temperature, pH, moisture, and aeration (Ahmed et al.,2021).
+The efficiency of this process depends on the earthworm's biological efficiency, the enzymatic activities of microbes, and controlled environmental conditions such as temperature, pH, moisture, and aeration (Ahmed et al.,2021).

 Mechanism of Vermicomposting

-Selection of Vermicomposting Earthworm species: The selection of earthworm species is the first stage in the vermicomposting process.
+Selection of Vermicomposting Earthworm Species: The selection of earthworm species is the first stage in the vermicomposting process.
 Because they can endure a variety of climates and proliferate rapidly, epigeic species are frequently found on the surface.
 Their effective digestive system aids in the creation of vermicompost, which is rich in nutrients.
 The most often utilised species are Perionyx excavatus (Indian blue worm), Eudrilus eugeniae (African night crawler), and Eisenia fetida (red wriggler) (Kaviraj & Sharma, 2003).

 Predigestion Phase: Vermicomposting utilizes municipal waste, agricultural waste, kitchen waste, and animal manure as raw materials, which are collected and sorted.
 It is initially heaped and allowed to decompose for approximately two weeks.
 This process starts the microbial activity, softens the waste, and decreases harmful compounds like ammonia and free volatile fatty acids.
-The predigesting and pre composting phase aids in the maintenance of a low temperature prior to the introduction of earthworms, which cannot handle high temperatures and heat; hence, predigestion stabilizes the ecosystem.
+The predigesting and pre-composting phase aids in the maintenance of a low temperature before the introduction of earthworms, which cannot handle high temperatures and heat; hence, predigestion stabilizes the ecosystem.
 By consuming decomposed matter, they will facilitate its additional breakdown and enhance the compost with their nutrient-dense, soil-enhancing excretions.

 Preparation of Vermibeds: It is a foundation layer in which the composting process takes place; the area is often shaded, cool, and protected from bright sunlight and rain (Lim et al., 2014).
 Vermibeds are made in cement containers, wooden boxes, earthen pots, and plastic